timdeschryver/timdeschryver.dev/content/posts/how-i-test-my-ngrx-selectors/index.md

 slug: how-i-test-my-ngrx-selectors
 description: Let us explore which methods I'm using to test my NgRx selectors.
 author: Tim Deschryver
-date: '2018-06-25T12:52:24.995Z'
+date: 2018-06-25T12:52:24.995Z
-tags:
-  - NgRx
-  - Redux
-  - Angular
+tags: NgRx, Redux, Angular
-banner: './images/banner.jpg'
+banner: ./images/banner.jpg
-bannerCredit: 'Photo by [Geran de Klerk](https://unsplash.com/@geran) on [Unsplash](https://unsplash.com)'
+bannerCredit: Photo by [Geran de Klerk](https://unsplash.com/@geran) on [Unsplash](https://unsplash.com)
 published: true
 publisher: Angular In Depth
 publish_url: https://blog.angularindepth.com/how-i-test-my-ngrx-selectors-c50b1dc556bc
 ---

-In this post I’m going to show you how I test my selectors by putting the selectors from a previous post [Clean NgRx reducers using Immer](./clean-ng-rx-reducers-using-immer), where we created a small shopping cart application, under test.
+In this post I’m going to show you how I test my selectors by putting the selectors from a previous post [Clean NgRx reducers using Immer](./posts/clean-ngrx-reducers-using-immer), where we created a small shopping cart application, under test.
 In the application there is a collection of products (the catalog) and the cart items, together they form the state of the application.

 ```json
 {